 Our highly interlinked and globalized economy requires supply chains that are more and more reliable and free from disruptions.
 Even if only part of the supply chain sees disruptive incidents, this can be hazardous for a whole group of companies.
 BCM helps to systematically guarantee that the critical business processes are identified and analyzed.Based upon analysis and prioritization, the processes will be shaped as to prevent occurrence of unplanned disruptions in advance and make it possible to overcome disruptions as rapidly as possible.

 The focus of ISO 22301 is on systematically developing organizations in order to avoid disruptive incidents and, if this is not possible, ensure rapid recovery of delivery capacity.
-ISO 22301 can be very well combined with the new ISO 9001:2015, ISO 14001:2015 as well as with the upcoming ISO 45001 (up to now OHSAS 18001), all Standards being based upon Annex SL.
+ISO 22301 can be very well combined with the ISO 9001:2015, ISO 14001:2015 as well as with the ISO 45001 (up to now OHSAS 18001), all Standards being based upon Annex SL.

 - protect themselves from disruptive incidents;

 - rapidly recover from them whenever they occur.

 - Persons responsible for production and/or service provision

 - Risk Managers